 As it turned out, the extended shopping season did not boost sales; Christmas spending stayed about the same.
-However, the pattern reportedly changed.
-In those states that celebrated in the third week of November, retail spending was more evenly distributed throughout the shopping season.
+However, the pattern changed.
+In those states that celebrated during the third week of November, retail spending was evenly distributed throughout the shopping season.
 In those that celebrated on the traditional fourth Thursday, most shoppers waited until the week before Christmas.

 1. Fred Lazarus, Jr., founder of the Federated Department Stores (later Macy’s), is credited with convincing Roosevelt to push Thanksgiving back a week to expand the shopping season.

 2. The Hudson bomber was nicknamed the “Old Boomerang” for its ability to withstand enemy fire and safely return home.
 The manufacturing facilities and support bases in Liverpool and Ireland, would assemble, modify, and repair about 22,500 aircraft of all types during the war.